Questions & Answers

 6. Applicants who completed an assessment or final test at a German preparatory college.

 Furthermore, applicants do not require proof of German proficiency if the programme is taught in English.
 In this case, however, applicants must submit proof of English-language proficiency.
-Further information on language skills can be found here.

-How much time is needed for distance programme varies strongly from student to student as it is contingent on prior knowledge and personal learning strategy.
-Our 25 years of experience in providing distance programmes has shown, however, that students should normally allocate around 20 hours per week.
+How much time is needed for distance learning programme varies strongly from student to student as it is contingent on prior knowledge and personal learning strategy.
+Our 25 years of experience in providing distance learning programmes has shown, however, that students should normally allocate around 20 hours per week.
 That time is allocated to different activities, such as working on the self-learning material, literature research, completing practise exercises, taking examinations, writing term papers and attending the on-campus phases.

 As part of the accreditation process, the degree programme is evaluated on the basis of criteria determined by the German Accreditation Council thus ensuring the high quality of the programme.
 Most of the DISC programmes are accredited by accreditation agencies, some are system accredited by the TU Kaiserslautern or the Saarland University.